On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes

-To summarize, the main object of the present contribution is to determine exotic structures in 3D linear elasticity.
+To summarize, the main object of the present contribution is to determine anisotropic exotic structures in 3D linear elasticity.
 Yet, the analytical tools developed for this purpose bring side results: they provide a unified perspective on the design of architectured materials exhibiting anisotropic and exotic mechanical behaviour.
 Moreover, various isolated cases reported in the literature can be recovered as particular instances of the general constructions derived from our theoretical approach, thereby highlighting the promising scope of future developments.

 The paper is organised as follows.
 It starts in \autoref{S_space3D} with an overview of the space on elasticity tensors and the linear transformations of its elements.
 It provides a comprehensive introduction to the geometrical tools required for conducting our analysis.
 To ensure narrative flow, some results previously established in the literature are presented directly, with readers encouraged to refer to the cited works for further details.
-With these tools in place, the exotic structures are determined in \autoref{S_SymExo}.
-Next, \autoref{S_ExoMateirals} introduces three examples of exotic materials, each based on a specific choice of explicit decomposition.
-Finally, the detailed demonstrations are given in \autoref{S_Proof}.\\
+With these tools in hand, the anisotropic exotic structures associated with tensors whose symmetry class is higher than orthotropy are determined in \autoref{S_SymExo}.
+In \autoref{S_ExoMaterials} three examples of exotic materials, based on the two explicit decomposition, are presented in detail.
+Finally, the proofs of the main results are provided in \autoref{S_Proof}.

 \textbf{Notations:}\\ \textit{Spaces}: \begin{itemize} \item $\mathbb{R}^{d}$: real vector space of dimension $d$; \item $\SnRd$ : the space of totally n-index symmetric tensors on $\mathbb{R}^{d}$; \item $\Ela$ : vector space of elasticity tensors on $\mathbb{R}^{3}$; \item $\mathbb{H}^{n}$ : vector space of harmonic tensors of order $n$ in dimension $3$. \end{itemize}